 10 halloween safety tips

-For many, Halloween is a time where we get our best costumes on and head out in the neighborhood for some candy.
-As you go this year, please consider these 10 Halloween safety tips from newinlynchburg.com
+For many, Halloween is a time when we get put on best costumes and head out in the neighborhood for some candy.
+As you go this year, please consider these 10 Halloween safety tips!

 1. Be as visible as possible.